nginx/unit-docs/source/configuration.rst

        }
    }

-Each target is an object that specifies :samp:`module` and optionally :samp:`callable` just like a common application does.
+Each target is an object that specifies :samp:`module` and can define :samp:`callable` just like a regular application does.
 Targets can be used by the :samp:`pass` options in listeners and routes to serve requests:

 .. code-block:: json